 Mold #57 is mainly used for interior construction.
 This mold will probably be cast the most number of times compared to the other two molds shown.
 While this mold does not contain many fancy bits, I believe it is one of the more useful molds for building (as compared to simply decorating).

 Some of the pieces on this mold are miniature fieldstone blocks which are meant to be used for small stone objects such as ovens, fireplaces, stone tables and any type of small objects made out of stone (shown next to a 28mm figure).

-To the right is one example of a stone fireplace made using these blocks.
+Below is one example of a stone fireplace made using these blocks.
 The wooden beam going across the center (made from two smaller beams) is also found on this mold.
-The miniature figure used throughout this web page measures 1 1/4" tall from the top of his head to the bottom of his feet.
+The miniature figure used throughout this page measures 1 1/4" tall from the top of his head to the bottom of his feet.

 There's nothing very fancy about them but the shelf pieces are very useful.
 Most of the small items on the other molds are sized to fit onto these shelves.
 For the best result, you should put the thin flat plank on the bottom of the shelving unit.
 Otherwise your shelves will slope forwards.
 The reason the shelves are sloped is so you can remove them from the mold without breaking them.

 Using the shelves, you can also make items such as water troughs, platforms and large crates as shown below.
 For the crates, you will need to put planks on the top and the sides in order for the size to work out properly.